lishh/larc.github.io/_pages/about.md

   - /about.html
 ---

-I’m a computer scientist with an MSc degree in computer science from Federal Fluminense University, Niteroi - Brazil.
-Prior, I have earned my BSc degree in computer science from the National University of Saint Augustine, Arequipa - Peru.
-My research interest is about geometry processing, shape analysis, computational geometry, machine learning, and computer vision.
-I also have an interest in algorithms, data structures, graphs, and parallel programming.
-I like to solve competitive programming problems within my free time.
+I’m currently a lecturer in Computer Science at La Salle University.
+I earned my BSc degree in computer science from the National University of Saint Augustine, Arequipa - Peru and my MSc degree in computer science from Federal Fluminense University, Niteroi - Brazil.
+I am interested in geometry processing, shape analysis, machine learning, and computer vision.
+I also have an interest in algorithms, data structures and problem-solving.

 Recent Works
 ======